IsaacSchemm/casthelper.exe/README.md

 If Cast Helper 1.2+ does recieve an HTML response, it will be scanned for MP4 and HLS video URLs, and (if none exist) iframe URLs.
 If more than one is found, the user will be asked which URL they want to follow.
+You shouldn't rely on this behavior - it will probably fail on the majority of websites - but it might be helpful in certain situations.

 Once the media is sent to the device, Cast Helper's main window will close.
 For Apple TV devices, another window will open to monitor playback; closing